redpesk-common/canbus-binding/docs/1-Architecture.md

-# redpesk@ CAN binding architecture proposal
+# redpesk@ CAN binding architecture

 Meant to: